greyspectrum/opsec/README.md

 ## Installation

-Clone this repository, and make `opsec.py` executable by running:
+Clone this repository, then make `opsec.py` executable by running:

 `$ chmod +x opsec.py`